blocky/attestation-service-examples/params_and_secrets/README.md

 such as personal data, API keys, or passwords.

-You'll learn how to pass input parameters and secrets by writing a function that extracts password protected user data.
+You'll learn how to pass input parameters and secrets by writing a function that decrypts password protected user data.
 We will pass the data using input parameters and the confidential access password using secrets.

-* Note: Used [password protection mechanism](./extract.go) is very simple and cannot be considered secure.
+> Note: Used [password protection mechanism](./decrypt.go) is very simple and cannot be considered secure.
-It is meant for demonstration purposes only and is not suitable for any use outside of this example. *
+It is meant for demonstration purposes only and is not suitable for any use outside of this example.

 ## Setup